Kevlid/pgmig/README.md

 ## How It Works

 1. The CLI creates a `migrations` table in your database to track what's been run
-2. When you run `pgmig up`, it checks which migrations haven't been executed yet
+2. When you run `sqlmig up`, it checks which migrations haven't been executed yet
 3. Each migration runs in a transaction - if it fails, it rolls back automatically
 4. The migration ID is stored in the database so it won't run again